 Best practices for delivering feedback & better communication globally

 Feedback and communication are crucial for any company – especially ones that operate primarily online.
-In our changing world where teams are become more global and the office moves online, it becomes increasingly difficult to mimic the physical work place setting.
+In our changing world where teams are becoming more global and the office moves online, it becomes increasingly difficult to mimic the physical work place setting.
 Fear not, as below are some best practices to improve the feedback and communication process:

 - Be open to feedback - though it may not feel natural at first, it is important to be comfortable delivering and receiving feedback.
 Not only will it help the person grow, but it will help the company as well.
 When you see something that can be improved, share it so others are aware of it – don't let it linger and spiral out of control.
 When you see something positive that a person did, share it with them to encourage similar actions in the future.
 When someone shares feedback with you, be open to receiving it - good or bad.
 Thank them for being comfortable sharing feedback with you – which in a way is feedback of its own, encouraging more positive feedback.
 Listen closely to what they have said, and think about what actions you can take to build on their feedback.

 - Be as specific, not general - Delivering feedback becomes much more effective when it is specific as it makes the outcomes more understandable and actionable.
 This applies to both positive and negative feedback.
 Without being specific, the receiver of the feedback won't know what they were doing right or wrong.
 This is more common with positive feedback as generally with negative feedback one tends to be very specific.
 A mere "Great work on project X" may sound good, but it leaves the receiver wondering what aspects defined their great work.